CHN Logo CHN Banner

 5) Entering and leaving date of each school year.

-7) Marks, grades or credits if given.
-Marks or credits toward high school graduation.
+7) Marks, grades or credits, if given.
+Grades or report cards are not required.

 Other Records, Forms and Requirements